plmercereau/tilehuria/README.md

 - when updating an area of interest, re-run the tileset + mbtiles generation
 - tileset progress, availability and size.
 Estimate the proportion download tiles vs generate mbtiles.
 - get single tile: re-download after a certain period of time?
-- docker-compose and .env: do I need to re-declare env vars, or are they passed on to each container? -> no they're not.
-- wildcard certificate & dns
-- ? one configmap per chart, and connect to it to get the environment variables?

 ## Production